johndevitis/vibs/docs/vmaio/readme.md

 # VMA Configuration Files

-Simple configuration files are used to set user preferences and controll the behavior of different processes.
+Simple configuration files are used for the user to set preferences and control the behavior of different processes.

 The general syntax is: